Skip to main content

 Vacancy Description

-Applications are invited for a permanent post of a Payroll Manager within UCD Payroll Office.
+Applications are invited for a temporary post of a UCD Post-doctoral Research Fellow Level 1 or 2 within UCD School of Chemical and Bioprocess Engineering.

 Applications must be submitted by the closing date and time specified.
 Any applications which are still in progress at the closing time of 12:00 noon (Local Irish Time) on the specified closing date will be cancelled automatically by the system.
 UCD are unable to accept late applications.